drmohundro/mohundro.com/blog/articles/2006-03-24-who-cares-about-predicates-without-closures.md

 Because of features like this, I am really looking forward to the next release of VB.
 Of course, with LINQ, will I even care about predicates then?

-I would be very interested to know if anyone has any other suggestions on ways to effectively use the predicate model in VB.
+I would be very interested to know if anyone has any other suggestions on ways to effectively use the `Predicate` model in VB.

 **UPDATE:** Wow, go [Paul Stovell](http://paulstovell.net/)!
 Instead of complaining like I did, Paul actually did something to get around this limitation in the current version of VB.NET and created an implementation of ["Almost-anonymous" methods](http://www.paulstovell.net/blog/index.php/almost-anonymous-methods-in-visual-basic-net/)!
 His method also shows how to use the Widening overloaded operator in VB.NET, which I haven't seen much of.
 Cool!